-- Create two pie charts in the sheets with different measures as mentioned before and select dual axis to stack them up.
+- Create two pie charts in the sheets with different measures as mentioned before and select a dual-axis to stack them up.

 - In this example, we add both category and subcategory to the color field and sales to the angle field.
 Here, we are adding two measures to the color field in order to align them with each other.

-- After labelling them, the concentric donut chart in Tableau is created.
+- After labeling them, the concentric donut chart in Tableau is created.

 Tableau donut chart percentage

-To represent values in the donut chart as percentage of total, add the measure to the “detail” field of “marks” card and right click on it, opt for the Percentage of total in the quick calculation.
+To represent values in the donut chart as a percentage of the total, add the measure to the “detail” field of the “marks” card and right-click on it, opt for the Percentage of the total in the quick calculation.
 Now, add this measure to the “label” field.
-Now the labels would be the percentage of the total of that particular measure .
+Now the labels would be the percentage of the total of that particular measure.

-Tableau is one of the most popular Business Intelligence and Data visualization tools, used by various organizations around the world.
-The data visualization had made it easy to compare various statistics using numerous variations of donut charts, pie charts and bar charts.
+Tableau is one of the most popular Data visualization and Business Intelligence tools, used by various organizations around the world.
+The data visualization made it easy to compare various statistics using numerous variations of donut charts, pie charts, and bar charts.
 Donut charts have made the whole to part relationships in the data much easier for the users to analyze and interpret.